 The Dimetrodon at the Field Museum is fantastic.
 The skull is large and interesting; the spines look very natural and the legs strong and powerful.
 Some of Cope’s early discoveries ended up in Chicago in the collections here, and this mount is one of my favorites.
 It is also displayed near other Permian animals, including the closely related Sphenacodon, which was very similar to Dimetrodon, but lacked the large neural spines.

 (2) Houston Museum of Natural Science, Houston, TX

 “Willi” the Dimetrodon was uncovered in Texas during Houston Museum of Natural Science (HMNS) digs in the late 2000’s.
 This specimen is gorgeous, his “red bed” origin is clear in the coloration of the fossils.
 Some of his spines are bent a little, and researchers believe they were not bent in the fossilization process but rather during his lifetime.
 This full fossil mount is displayed in the fantastic Morian Hall of Paleontology at HMNS.

 (1) Smithsonian National Museum of Natural History, Washington, DC

 I absolutely love the Dimetrodon on display at the Smithsonian.
-The specimen is large and has a beautiful skull posed with a wide open jaw showing the entire set of teeth.
+The specimen is large with a beautiful skull, and is posed in a very active display.
 It’s a great fossil, and a great fossil mount.
 In the newly renovated (2019) Hall of Fossils it sits atop a nice perch and the new lighting really helps this beauty stand out.